Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

-The Board of Directors, which consists of the Non-Executive Chairman, Chief Executive Officer, Chief Financial Officer and independent Non-Executive Directors, meets at least ten times throughout the year.
+The Board of Directors, which consists of the Non-Executive Chairman, Chief Executive Officer, Chief Financial Officer and three independent Non-Executive Directors, meets at least eight times throughout the year.

 The Directors have access to independent professional advice in executing their duties on behalf of the Company.

-Our corporate governance is broken down into 10 main principles.
+Our corporate governance is broken down into 10 principles.

-Principle 1: Establish a strategy and business model which promote long-term value for shareholders.
+Principle One - Establish a purpose, strategy and business model which promote long-term value for shareholders

 Read more

-Principle 2: Seek to understand and meet shareholder needs and expectations.
+Principle Three – Seek to understand and meet shareholder needs and expectations

 • Interim and annual reports